depsterr/arduino-malusb/README.md

-# MALUSB
+# arduino-malusb
-malicious USB keyboards
+some simple functions to make malicious USB devices with the arduino